Restricted exchangeable partitions and embedding of associated hierarchies in continuum random trees: Embedding in self-similar CRTs, proof of Theorem

 \subsection{Self-similar CRTs, fragmentation processes and spinal decomposition}

-Aldous \cite{Ald-91} called a pair $(\cT,\mu)$ a \em continuum tree \em if $\cT$ is an $\bR$-tree, $\mu$ a finite measure on $\cT$, with \begin{enumerate} \item the measure $\mu$ supported by the set ${\rm Lf}(\cT)$ of leaves of $\cT$, \item the measure $\mu$ atomless, \item for every $x\in\cT\backslash{\rm Lf}(\cT)$, positive mass $\mu(\cT_x)>0$ in the subtree $\cT_x$ rooted at $x$. \end{enumerate} In the sequel, we will often specify a root vertex $\rho\in\cT$ and the distance function $\rd$.
+Aldous \cite{Ald-91} called a pair $(\cT,\mu)$ a \em continuum tree \em if $\cT$ is an $\bR$-tree, $\mu$ a finite measure on $\cT$, with \begin{enumerate} \item the measure $\mu$ supported by the set ${\rm Lf}(\cT)$ of leaves of $\cT$, \item the measure $\mu$ has no atoms, \item for every $x\in\cT\backslash{\rm Lf}(\cT)$, positive mass $\mu(\cT_x)>0$ in the subtree $\cT_x$ rooted at $x$. \end{enumerate} We specify a root vertex $\rho\in\cT$ and distance function $\rd$.
 For technical simplicity, we follow Aldous \cite{Ald-CRT3} and use CRTs in $\ell_1=\ell_1(\bN)$.
 We endow the set of compact subsets of $\ell_1$ with the Hausdorff metric, and the set of finite measures on $\ell_1$ with any metric inducing the topology of weak convergence, so that the set $\bH$ of pairs $(T,\mu)$ where $T$ is a rooted $\mathbb{R}$-tree embedded as a subset of $\ell_1$ and $\mu$ is a finite measure on $T$, is endowed with the product Borel $\sigma$-algebra.

 A \em Continuum Random Tree (CRT) \em is a random variable with values in the set of continuum trees.
-To be specific, we call \em distribution of a CRT $(\cT,\mu,\rho,\rd)$ \em the distribution on $\bH$ of the particular random isometric embedding in $\ell_1$ obtained from a random sample $\Sigma_i^*$, $i\ge 1$, of independent leaves with distribution $\mu/\mu(\cT)$, using $0\in\ell_1$ as the root and the $i$th coordinate direction in $\ell_1$ to embed the branch leading to leaf $\Sigma_i^*$, finally passing to the $\ell_1$-closure and the weak limit of the $\mu(\cT)$-multiples of empirical measures of the embedded $\Sigma_1^*,\ldots,\Sigma_i^*$, $i\ge 1$.
+To be specific, we call \em distribution of a CRT $(\cT,\mu,\rho,\rd)$ \em the distribution on $\bH$ of the particular random isometric embedding of $(\cT,\rd)$ in $\ell_1$ obtained from a random sample $\Sigma_i^*$, $i\ge 1$, of independent leaves with distribution $\mu/\mu(\cT)$, using $0\in\ell_1$ as the root and the $i$th coordinate direction in $\ell_1$ to embed the branch leading to leaf $\Sigma_i^*$, finally passing to the $\ell_1$-closure and the weak limit of the $\mu(\cT)$-multiples of empirical measures of the embedded $\Sigma_1^*,\ldots,\Sigma_i^*$, $i\ge 1$.